Mathematical methods in region-based theories of space: the case of Whitehead points

 the pre-images of $\scrG(x)$s would form an uncountable chain of regions in $B$.

 Secondly, it is evident that if a~topological space satisfies the countable chain condition, then its algebra of regular open sets must also satisfy it.

 In light of these, it is easily seen that the situations from figures~\ref{fig:GCA-to-Conc} and~\ref{fig:complete-GCA-to-Conc} transfer immediately to those structures that satisfy the condition.
 Moreover, we can extend the representation to the one from Figure~\ref{fig:Conc-to-GCA}.
 For complete Grzegorczyk algebras, we have then a~one-to-one correspondence between these that satisfy ccc, and concentric structures that have ccc.

-To conclude, the results presented let us affirmatively respond to the question: are Grzegorczyk points really points?\footnote{Technical details of all constructions can be found in \citep{Gruszczynski-NTP} and \citep{Gruszczynski-et-al-ASGPFT1,Gruszczynski-et-al-ASGPFT2}.} As it turns out, thanks to the results for G-points, we can positively answer the main problem of this paper: are \emph{Whitehead points} (in the sense of the method from page~\ref{page:method})?
+To conclude, the results presented let us affirmatively respond to the question: are Grzegorczyk points really points?\footnote{Technical details of all constructions can be found in \citep{Gruszczynski-NTP} and \citep{Gruszczynski-et-al-ASGPFT1,Gruszczynski-et-al-ASGPFT2}.} As it turns out, thanks to the results for G-points, we can positively answer the main problem of this paper: are there any spaces of \emph{Whitehead points} (in the sense of the method from page~\ref{page:method})?